Deploy a resource forest topology

 By placing an AD FS farm in each user forest and using a unique SIP/SMTP/UPN for each forest, we resolve both issues.
 Only the accounts in that specific user forest would be searched and matched during authentication attempts.
 This will help provide a more seamless authentication process.

-Once deployed, you then have to edit the claims rule to match the Source Anchor selected earlier.
+Once deployed, you need to edit the claims rule to match the Source Anchor selected earlier.
 In the AD FS MMC, under Relying Party Trusts, right-click Microsoft 365 Identity Platform or Microsoft Office 365 Identity Platform, and then select Edit Claim Rules.
 Edit the first rule, and change ObjectSID to employeeNumber.

 Configure AAD Connect